 Things you can do

-- Go to the 12-week scan.
+- Go to the first scan.
 Ask your partner to make the appointment at a time and day that suits you too, if possible.
 Check with your employer ahead of time about what leave you can get to go to the appointment.

 - Read more about tests during pregnancy.